 Several policies govern the development and production of each issue of the Earlhamite:

 The Earlhamite does not offer paid or unpaid advertising space to the general public or to individual alumni.
 A limited number of advertisements appear in each issue.
-These are planned by Public Affairs and Institutional Advancement and usually support alumni-related programming and goals.
+These are planned by Marketing and Communications and Institutional Advancement and usually support alumni-related programming and goals.

 The Earlhamite often includes articles written by alumni, faculty members or professional freelance writers.
-The Earlhamite editor, having collected suggestions for alumni authors from Institutional Advancement staff or through personal research, is responsible for contacts and arrangements with writers beyond the Public Affairs staff.
+The Earlhamite editor, having collected suggestions for alumni authors from Institutional Advancement staff or through personal research, is responsible for contacts and arrangements with writers beyond the Marketing and Communications staff.
 Articles become the property of the Earlhamite and may be reprinted for other uses only with the permission of the editor.

 Articles or submissions for articles about Earlham people or subject-matter may be sent to the Earlhamite editor.
 The editor selects articles based on their content and fit within the theme of a particular issue, and on the quality of the writing.
-He or she routinely consults the associate vice president for public affairs and, sometimes, the Publications Coordinating Committee, a group of teaching faculty and administrators who review plans for each issue.
+He or she routinely consults the associate vice president for marketing and communicationsand, sometimes, the Publications Coordinating Committee, a group of teaching faculty and administrators who review plans for each issue.

 Generally, articles that have little or no relation to Earlham or its broad educational mission are declined.
 The contents of the Earlhamite grow from the publication's mission statement and emphasize the engagement of Earlham alumni, faculty members and students with a changing world.
 Issues of the magazine are planned to support institutional goals and initiatives.